davidsonz/Travel-Website/_posts/2017-09-17-GreatWall.md

 Once back in Beijing we decided to go check out <a target="_blank" href="https://www.travelchinaguide.com/attraction/beijing/jingshan.htm">Jingshan Park</a> and appreciate the last of the sunshine.
 Jingshan Park is the big hill behind the Forbidden City that is made of the earth that they had to clear to dig the moat around the City.
 It has very good views over the Forbidden City and Beijing from the top but is very crowded.
 However, as it was the hottest day that we had had so far in China, the park was nice and cool.
 Then it was time to head back to the hostel to pick up our stuff before meeting our transfer to go to the airport.

-And so it ends, the life changing trip that was the Trans Siberian.
+And so it ends, the life changing trip that was the Trans-Siberian.
 I couldn't recommend this trip more, it is a once in a life time experience that you will never regret doing.

 <img src="https://adventuresofthetravellingtwins.com/Photos/2017-09-17-GreatWall/day11-min.JPG" class="image1">
 <img src="https://adventuresofthetravellingtwins.com/Photos/2017-09-17-GreatWall/day12-min.JPG" class="image1">